dharun-karthick-ramaraj/Motor-Vehicle-Collisions-Data-Analysis/README.md

 3. **Data Profiling:**
    - Open the `ydata_profiling.ipynb` notebook in Jupyter and run the cells to understand the structure and quality of the data.
+   - Use Alteryx to perform additional data profiling and quality checks to ensure data integrity.

 4. **Run SQL Scripts:**
    - Execute the SQL scripts in the provided order to create tables, load data, and perform necessary transformations for analysis.